HOW LONG TO PHOTOGRAPH JORDAN POND

 You can set aside a minimum of two full days to explore every nook and cranny of this expansive park and its surrounding areas.
 From the sprawling forests to the winding paths that lead to hidden beauty, there is much to discover in this nature haven.

-We suggest you bring a robust and versatile camera setup to fully capture the park’s diverse landscapes and wildlife.
+We suggest bringing a robust and versatile camera setup.
 Essential items include a DSLR or mirrorless camera, wide-angle and telephoto lenses, a sturdy tripod for long exposures, and multiple memory cards.

-A field guide or map of the park could also help navigate between the popular spots and hidden gems Acadia offers.
+A field guide or map of the park could also help navigate between the popular spots and hidden gems this locaion offers.
 Lastly, bring binoculars for bird watching or observing far-off wildlife.

-Rock Beach is a favorite spot for Milky Way photography, and remember the Bass Harbor Lighthouse for sunset photography and Milky Way.
+Rock Beach is a favorite spot for the Milky Way.
+Also, remember the Bass Harbor Lighthouse for sunset and the Milky Way.

-SEE ALL OF OUR MAINE PHOTOGRAPHY HOT SPOTS TO VIEW INDIVIDUAL LOCATIONS.
+SEE ALL OF OUR MAINE HOT SPOTS TO VIEW INDIVIDUAL LOCATIONS.

 DIFFICULTY

-A lot of Acadian National Park is easily accessible.
+A lot of the park is easily accessible.
 Rock Beach has a set of stairs that make it difficult to get down to the beach.
 The Bass Harbor Lighthouse is challenging to shoot.
-There are slipper rocks and off-trail rocks to climb down to get to a spot to create a good shot.
-You can view it from standing near it without climbing down, but you will not get a good shot or be able to see the icon view.
+There are slippery rocks and off-trail rocks to climb down to get to a spot to create a good shot.
+You can view it from a distance without climbing down, but you won’t get a good shot or be able to see the icon view.

-Acadia National Park may bring encounters with creatures such as foxes, white-tailed deer, and an occasional eagle.
+This trip may bring encounters with creatures such as foxes, white-tailed deer, and an occasional eagle.
 Don’t look for moose here.
 They are on the other side of the state.
-There are massive opportunities for dynamic photography here, especially long exposure and Milky Way photography.
-It can get very crowded, so book your hotel/motel/cabin in advance.

 HOW BUSY DOES IT GET?

-As one of the top ten most visited national parks, Acadia sees its fair share of visitors, particularly during the summer when the weather is at its finest.
+As one of the top ten most visited national parks and sees its fair share of visitors, particularly during the summer when the weather is at its finest.
 We like Spring and Fall to avoid the crowds, and there are more ways to avoid the crush of people.
-Opt for early mornings or late afternoons, when most visitors are tucking into their breakfasts or dinners.
-That’s when the park is quiet.
+Opt for early mornings or late afternoons, when most visitors are eating breakfast or dinner.
 Also, consider exploring some of the less-trodden paths.
-Even though they might not lead you to the most popular attractions, they can offer you a peaceful vacation away from the hustle and bustle, letting you bask in the serene beauty of Acadia’s less frequented corners.
+Even though they might not lead you to the most popular attractions, they can offer you a peaceful area, letting you bask in the serene beauty of the frequented corners.

 This is one of the best places to photograph the Milky Way.
 The sky here is incredibly dark, and the Milky Way shines brilliantly overhead at certain times during certain months.
 Be sure to see our Milky Way Photography Page to learn when the Milky Way is visible.